All Products

 Retrieve logs

-You must configure indexes to retrieve logs.
-The Function Compute console automatically configures the required indexes for you.
-After the indexes are configured, you can run SQL statements in the corresponding Logstore in the SLS console to retrieve and filter request logs.
+Indexes are required to query logs.
+The Function Compute console automatically configures indexes for you.
+After configuring indexes, you can use SQL statements in the corresponding Logstore in the Simple Log Service console to retrieve and filter requests.
 You can specify a topic to limit the search scope to request-level metric logs.

 __topic__: "FCRequestMetrics:/f1" AND qualifier: q1 and operation: InvokeFunction and durationMs>1000

-For more information about complex query syntax, see Guide to log query and analysis.
+For more information about complex query syntax, see Quick start for query and analysis.

 Create a custom dashboard

-If you want to create a chart where the x-axis represents time (t) and the y-axis represents a metric value, you can run the following SQL statement:
+If you want to create a graph with t as the x-coordinate and the metric value as the y-coordinate, you can use the following SQL statement.

 __topic__: "FCRequestMetrics:/f1" AND qualifier: q1 and operation: InvokeFunction | select __time__ - __time__ % 60 as t, count(*) as invocations, avg(durationMs) as avgDurationMs group by t order by t

-For more information about how to create custom dashboards, see Create a dashboard.
+For more information about how to create a custom dashboard, see Create a dashboard.